JoinColony/colonyNetwork/docs/guides/deploying-colony-locally.md

 The migration scripts will also create a file called `etherrouter-address.json`.
 It contains the address for the main entry point for the Colony Contracts and can be instantiated as the `ColonyNetwork` contract.
 From this one you will be able to figure out all relevant addresses by just calling the corresponding functions on the `ColonyNetwork` contract.

 {% hint style="info" %}
-&#x20;Why `etherrouter-address`?
+Why `etherrouter-address`?
 Colony uses the so called _EtherRouter_ pattern for upgradeable Smart Contracts.
 Read more about that [here](https://blog.colony.io/writing-upgradeable-contracts-in-solidity-6743f0eecc88/).
 Or watch [this video](https://www.youtube.com/watch?v=Sw9O2LWgWC0).
 It's up to you :)
 {% endhint %}

 What does that mean in practice?
 Act as if the `etherrouter-address` is the Address for the deployed `ColonyNetwork` contract.